-Comparable Store Sales - Stores deemed as comparable stores include our Hibbett, City Gear and Sports Additions stores open throughout the reporting period and the corresponding period of the prior fiscal year, and e-commerce sales.
+Comparable Store Sales - Stores deemed as comparable stores include our Hibbett, City Gear and Sports Additions stores open throughout the reporting period and the corresponding fiscal period referenced, and e-commerce sales.
 We consider comparable store sales to be a key indicator of our current performance; measuring the growth in sales and sales productivity of existing stores.
 Management believes that positive comparable store sales contribute to greater leveraging of operating costs, particularly payroll and occupancy costs, while negative comparable store sales contribute to deleveraging of costs.
 Comparable store sales also have a direct impact on our total net sales and the level of cash flow.